dasdawidt/maximizer/README.md

 - Revert changes from version 0.0.2 because they broke iframe support.
   For now this is the only way to support them.
   Looking for a way without host permission.

+### 0.2.1

+- Add popup that explaines how to maximize/abort the maximization process.